 Rob’s interest for economics mostly revolves around fiscal relations between China and the USA, as well as more general monetary and budgetary policies in the UK.
 He is also a secretary of the Keynes (economics) Society and a passionate rugby player.

-Philip is particularly interested in economic history, and finance in emerging markets.
-Philip is also Chairman of the Eton College and Holyport Investment Club, as well as a committee member to the Keynes Society
+Philip is particularly interested in development economics and finance in emerging markets.
+Philip is also Chairman of the Eton College and Holyport College Investment Club, and has a strong interest in history, leading the school’s History Society.

 Charlie is the Lead Design Editor and is specifically interested in how the development of technology is currently driving economic growth around the globe.
 He also enjoys long distance running and is a keen footballer.